vksoniya/SummaryFeatureFlaskServer/README.md

 The Bart model was proposed by Mike Lewis, Yinhan Liu, Naman Goyal, Marjan Ghazvininejad, Abdelrahman Mohamed, Omer Levy, Ves Stoyanov and Luke Zettlemoyer on 29 Oct, 2019.
 According to the abstract:

-Bart uses a standard seq2seq/machine translation architecture with a bidirectional encoder (like BERT) and a left-to-right decoder (like GPT).
+* Bart uses a standard seq2seq/machine translation architecture with a bidirectional encoder (like BERT) and a left-to-right decoder (like GPT).
-The pretraining task involves randomly shuffling the order of the original sentences and a novel in-filling scheme, where spans of text are replaced with a single mask token.
+* The pretraining task involves randomly shuffling the order of the original sentences and a novel in-filling scheme, where spans of text are replaced with a single mask token.
-BART is particularly effective when fine tuned for text generation but also works well for comprehension tasks.
+* BART is particularly effective when fine tuned for text generation but also works well for comprehension tasks.
 It matches the performance of RoBERTa with comparable training resources on GLUE and SQuAD, achieves new state-of-the-art results on a range of abstractive dialogue, question answering, and summarization tasks, with gains of up to 6 ROUGE.

 ### Installation
 In this section, the necessary installations and cloning will be done for running the Summarizer Server

-Important: It is recommended to install and run these components in python environement, to avoid conflict in dependencies and versions of libraries.
+#### Important: It is recommended to install and run these components in python environment, to avoid conflict in dependencies and versions of libraries.

 IMPORTANT: Please maintain the folder structure when using the server components